Supporting subsurface construction, inspection and maintenance projects associated with the production of oil and gas and renewable ‘green’ energy.

 Salaries in the inshore sector vary considerably depending on the company, the type of contract and the experience of individual divers, however the following can be used as an approximate guide for a diver working regularly with an inshore company:

-Despite being inside the UK’s 12 mile limit which is technically classed as inland/inshore, many offshore wind farm diving projects are conducted under the HSE offshore ‘Approved Code of Practice’ (ACOP).
-Therefore divers will require to have an offshore diving certificate to participate in these projects.
-Salaries for divers working regularly on offshore wind projects, can exceed £100k per annum.
+Despite being inside the UK’s 12 mile limit – technically classed as inland/inshore – many offshore wind farm diving projects are conducted under the HSE offshore ‘Approved Code of Practice’ (ACOP) which means that divers will require an offshore diving certificate.
+Salaries for divers working regularly on offshore wind projects can exceed £100k per annum.

 Inshore work is very diverse and covers everything associated with construction, demolition, remedial works, salvage and inspection.
 More recently working with renewable energy companies who specialise in areas such as offshore wind and wave generators, have allowed many inshore divers to gain well paid employment on contracts that still fall under the inshore diving regulations.

 The job can often mean long days and hard work, but it can be extremely satisfying to be part of team who must trust and rely on each other, even in the worst of weather!
 Because of our connection with the diving industry through our ADC registered sister company Shearwater Marine Services, the training you receive here at the PDA closely simulates the working environment mentality that you will need to be a success.
 We also ensure that many of the hydraulic and pneumatic tools that you are likely to use in the commercial world, are used during training in a realistic, safe manner and most importantly under work type conditions.